Intercultural Student Council

 - Planning events to drive student engagement around diverse cultural events.

 - Providing a pathway to increase leadership opportunities for marginalized and minoritized students at MMC.

 - Supporting intercultural programs that make individual lifestyles and heritages visible to the community.

 Cultural Peer Mentors (CPMs) are a select group of continuing International students, students who have themselves studied abroad, or domestic students interested in building relationships with international students who will serve as mentors to the incoming International students.
 Each incoming international student will be matched with a CPM who will provide hands-on support, direction, and connectivity as well as and engage them with academic and personal development opportunities.
 CPMs will serve as hosts to a small group of International students (mentees) during their first year at MMC.
 This position is a full-year commitment and students will start two weeks prior to the beginning of the fall semester.
 CPMs report directly to the Assistant Director of the Intercultural Center in the Intercultural Center.

 First Generation/Gen Guides (FGGs) are peer guides who focus on supporting the First Gen student experience at MMC.
-Specifically, FGGs are assigned to students in The First-Generation Cohort Program (FGCP) – a College-wide initiative aimed at supporting incoming students who identify as first-generation and come from low-income backgrounds (or qualify for a Pell Grant).
+Specifically, FGGs are assigned to students in The First-Generation Cohort Program (FGCP) – a College-wide initiative aimed at supporting incoming students who identify as first-generation and qualify for a Pell Grant.
 FGCP is structured as a year-long cohort model program providing opportunities for students to build community with one another, receive academic support, gain access to resources, and work towards their professional development.
 FGGs provide hands-on support, direction, and connectivity to FGCPs during this experience.
 First Gen Guides report directly to the Graduate Assistant in the Intercultural Center.